Popcorn (1991 film): Reception

 Vincent Canby of The New York Times called it "the best spoof of its kind since Alligator."
 Kevin Thomas of the Los Angeles Times called it an "ingenious and spoofy little shocker" and "A Nifty Tribute to Its Genre".
 Owen Gleiberman of Entertainment Weekly gave the film a grade of "B", writing, "Though it isn't even trying to scare you, this is a very nifty black-comic horror movie, one of the rare entries in the genre with some genuine wit and affection."
 Richard Harrington of The Washington Post wrote that it "has several good ideas that, unfortunately, go unrealized."
 Stephen Hunter of The Baltimore Sun wrote, "Popcorn isn't too clever by half, but only by seven-sixteenths.
 It's so busy being droll and ironic it forgets to be any good."
 Chris Hicks of the Deseret News wrote, "On the whole, Popcorn is so amateurish in its development, with pseudo-hip dialogue that drops movie references every few lines, it winds up being neither scary nor funny."
 Gary Thompson of the Philadelphia Daily News felt that while the film spoofs were inspired, the rest of the film was much worse.

 Reviewing the 2001 DVD release, Adam Tyner of DVD Talk called it "a wildly entertaining movie", and Patrick Naugle of DVD Verdict called it "a fun little flick."

 In 2011, author John Kenneth Muir opined that Popcorn was a conglomeration of two distinct films: one being a smart, postmodern film that "self-reflexively gazes back at genre conventions and gimmickry", and the other a rather derivative revival of 1980s slashers that lacks the self-awareness and intelligence of the more postmodern half.

-On the review aggregator website Rotten Tomatoes, the film has an approval rating of 38% based on 21 reviews, with an average rating of 5.7/10.
+On the review aggregator website Rotten Tomatoes, the film has an approval rating of 43% based on 23 reviews.